leblancd/kube-v6/README.md

 There have been many recent changes that have been added or proposed to Kubernetes for supporting IPv6 are either not merged yet, or they were merged after the latest official release of Kubernetesi (1.8.0).
 In the meantime, we need a way of exercising these yet "in-flight" IPv6 changes on a Kubernetes cluster.
 This wiki offers you two ways to include these changes in a Kubernetes cluster instance:

- * Using "canned", or precompiled binaries and container images for Kubernetes components
+ * Using "canned" (precompiled/prebuilt) release  binaries and container images for Kubernetes components (e.g. https://github.com/leblancd/kubernetes/releases/tag/v1.9.0-alpha.0.ipv6.0)
  * Compiling your own Kubernetes binaries and container images.

 For instructional purposes, the steps below assume the topology shown in the following diagram, but certainly various topologies can be supported (e.g. using baremetal nodes or different IPv6 addressing schemes) with slight variations in the steps: